anhtt47/tree-flow/README.md

 # Tree

-Vaadin 21 Java version of Tree component
+Vaadin 24 Java version of Tree component

 ## Release notes

-### Version 2.3.1
+### Version 3.0.0

+- Feature set is derived from version 2.4.0, but adopted for Vaadin 24
+- Instead of title attribute vaadin-tooltip used for tooltips
+- setTitleProvider renamed to setTooltipProvider
+- getTitleProvider renamed to getTooltipProvider
-- Add setSanitize method to disable html sanitation
+- setHeightByRows renamed to setAllRowsVisible

-### Version 2.3.0

-- Tested with Vaadin 23
-- Control icon size by --lumo-icon-size-m custom property
-- Added htmlProvider
-- Fixed removeClassName
-- Added addThemeVariants / removeThemeVariants
-- Toggle expand/collapse only with button

-### Version 2.2.2

-- Fixed styling

-### Version 2.2.1

-- Fixed regression due previous change, Images stopped working

-### Version 2.2.0

-- Fix broken VaadinIcon support due change in Vaadin 21

-### Version 2.1.0

-- Support Images as icons

-### Version 2.0.0

-- Initial version

 ## Development instructions